RaoZiJian/MyDocuments/Game controller.md

 ###1.
 Connect device

 To support game controller in iOS devices, you need `iOS 7.0` above.
-And you need to connect your controller to you iOS device.
-Different devices may have dissimilar methods to link.
+You also need to connect your controller to your iOS device.
+Different devices may have similar methods to link.
 (Please read the instructions of your game controller).
-In this sample, we used PowerShell, which supported iPhone 5/5C/5S and iPod touch 5th generation.
+In this sample, we used PowerShell, which supports iPhone 5/5C/5S and iPod touch 5th generation.
 It is easy to connect PowerShell, just insert your devices in it.

 ![PowerShell](http://store.storeimages.cdn-apple.com/7792/as-images.apple.com/is/image/AppleInc/aos/published/images/H/E0/HE018/HE018?wid=800)